-These are just a few of the recent attempts by laborers in the garment manufacturing sector - both at the high end and in terms of fast fashion - to push back against the exploitation that is rampant in the global fashion industry.
+These are just a sampling of the attempts by laborers in the garment manufacturing sector – both at the high end and in terms of fast fashion – to push back against the exploitation that is rampant in the global fashion industry.
 The question is: Why haven’t fashion brands cleaned up their acts?

 To effect real change in the global fashion industry, the countries where brands are headquartered – whether it be Spain, home to Zara’s parent company Inditex, Sweden for H&M, or France for most of the brands owned by LVMH and Kering – need to reconsider their legal policies.
 To be specific, the existing liability rules need to be amended to incentivize brands’ direct involvement in labor issues within their supply chains.